Danish architect and lighting designer

-Vilhelm Lauritzen (1894-1984) was one of the most important Danish architects and a pioneering representative of functionalism in Denmark.
-He was the architect of numerous well-known buildings including the Nørrebro Theater, the department store Daells Varehus (today Petri Hotel), the radio building and the famous Terminal 39 at the Copenhagen Airport.
-Other important buildings designed by Vilhelm Lauritzen were The House of the People (Vega), the Shell House and the Danish Embassy in Washington.
-The radio station and the terminal of the old Copenhagen airport are regarded as unique monuments of modernity in European architecture.
+Vilhelm Lauritzen (1894-1984) is one of the most important Danish architects and a pioneering representative of functionalism in Denmark.
+He was the architect of numerous well-known buildings, such as the Nørrebro Theatre, the Daells Varehus department store (now the Skt.
+Petri Hotel), the broadcasting building and the famous Terminal 39 at Copenhagen Airport.
+Other important buildings designed by Vilhelm Lauritzen are The House of the People (Vega), the Shell House and the Danish Embassy in Washington.
+Above all, the listed Radio House and the terminal of Copenhagen's old airport are regarded as unique monuments of modernism in European architecture.

-Vilhelm Lauritzen was not only one of the biggest, best known and most productive architects in Denmark, but he was also a master who wanted to combine art, material and light.
-Throughout his life he focused on the development and improvement of his lamps, which harmonise perfectly with the buildings he designed.
-In the 1920s, he had already devoted himself to the studies of daylight.
-Amongst the principles of his lighting technology, he succeeded in contrasting the warm, characteristic sunlight with the cooler and more diffuse skylight.
-He was extremely conscious of the effect of reflected light, for example, and of how light falls and creates shadows and soft tones.
+Vilhelm Lauritzen was not only one of Denmark's greatest, best-known and most productive architects, he is also considered a master who wanted to combine art, material and light.
+Throughout his life, he also worked on the further development and improvement of his luminaires, which harmonise perfectly with the buildings he designed.
+Already in the 1920s he devoted himself to the study of daylight.
+He arrived at the principles of his lighting technology, among other things, by contrasting warm, characteristic sunlight with cooler, more diffuse skylight.
+For example, he dealt very intensively with the effect of backlighting and how the light falls, casts shadows and what shades it creates.

 Website by Vilhelm lauritzen